 An inexpensive feed with fantastic views is to be had at the North Bondi RSL, also known as ‘The Rats’. it’s packed on weekends thanks to decent food and drinks at RSL prices.
-Below the RSL, North Bondi Italian Food is a stylish, laid-back venue, serving simple and superb Italian fare.
+Below the RSL, North Bondi Fish is a stylish, upmarket venue, serving simple and superb seafood fare.

 The pick of the overwhelming number of cafes is Speedo’s on Ramsgate Avenue.
 Offering great food and coffee without fuss, it’s the first choice of local surfers and celebrities.

 Back on Campbell Parade, Sean’s Panaroma is one of Sydney’s most popular restaurants.
 Chef Sean Moran opened his charming, shabby chic cafe in 1993 and has been serving sophisticated, clever food ever since.

 Further along, the Beach Burrito Company dishes up healthy Mexican food – cheap enough for you to throw in a few mojitos too.

 North Bondi’s best-known hotel option is the Swiss Grand on Campbell Parade, an incongruous architectural mix of style and pompous kitsch.
 But inside it’s a little tired – some say exhausted.

 In the heart of central Bondi is the Bondi Pavilion, built in 1928 and home to the very notorious Bucket List restaurant/bar (and a selection of other quick and easy food outlets), conveniently located change rooms, an art gallery and a theatre.
 The Pavilion hosts regular events such as the annual Bondi Short Film Festival, food and wine fairs and photo exhibitions.